alionaheitz/alionaheitz/README.md

 ---
 ### 🫧Other involvements
 ####  System Design lead of  Stevens' ROCKSAT-C team whose mission is to send a payload to atmosphere next summer with NASA.
-My role in the team is to write system and user testings and perform integration of the software with the hardware on this project.
+My role in the team is to write system and user testings and work on the integration of the software with the hardware on this project.
 ---
 ### 🫧Contact Me!
 - **Email:** [aliona.heitz@gmail.com](mailto:aliona.heitz@gmail.com)